We are also faced with the global shortage of semiconductors

 In cases where production is not handled by EKTOS’ sister company, TECHTO Electronics, the development team has become more involved in the production phase by planning production earlier and, in some cases, by stocking up on components.

 Jesper Holst, co-founder of TECHTO Electronics elaborates, “In this situation with component shortage, it is increasingly important to control the step from development into production, so we do not end up in a situation where product launch is delayed due to unavailable components.
-In several projects we have helped to source key components even before production was agreed in order to avoid delaying product launch.”
-Jesper Holst adds, “In TECHTO Electronics we encourage our customers to be planning ahead as much as possible and to maintain a precise and updated forecast for the coming year.
-It makes a difference if orders can be place 1-2 months earlier than before.”
+In several projects, we have helped to source key components even before production was agreed in order to avoid delaying product launch.”
+Jesper Holst adds, “In TECHTO Electronics we encourage our customers to be planning as much as possible and to maintain a precise and updated forecast for the coming year.
+It makes a difference if orders can be placed 1-2 months earlier than before.”

 It is increasingly important to control the step from development into production, [to avoid that] product launch is delayed due to unavailable components. – Jesper Holst, co-founder of TECHTO Electronics